aderibigbeolamide/MyCompany/replit.md

 - Static assets served from Express in production
 - Environment-specific plugin loading for Replit integration
 - Error boundary and logging for production debugging

+## Recent Updates

+### Database Migration (January 2025)
+- Migrated from in-memory storage to PostgreSQL database
+- Created database connection using Neon serverless PostgreSQL
+- Updated storage layer to use DatabaseStorage with full CRUD operations
+- All data now persists permanently in database tables

 The application follows a monorepo structure with clear separation between client, server, and shared code, making it maintainable and scalable for future enhancements.